Hopefully that title wasn’t lost on you, and you found yourself singing along!

 I love to read, and enjoying books together is one of my favorite things to do with my kids.
 In fact, a visit to the Langhorne Library was one of our first outings just the 3 of us when Charlotte was a few months old.
 And a tribute to all the ways you could still enjoy your local library despite so many things being different this year was my first real blog post!

 If you’re curious about what each of the libraries offer, I thought I’d give a few details.
-We’re lucky to live within 15 minutes of Bensalem, Levittown, Langhorne and Yardley, so we usually just go to whichever location has a storytime on a day/time that works for us that week.
-But there are difference with each.
+We’re lucky to live within 15-20 minutes of Bensalem, Levittown, Langhorne and Yardley, so we usually just go to whichever location has a storytime on a day/time that works for us that week.
+But there are differences with each.
 Below, I’m highlighting some of the differences with the indoor play spaces and I also give tips on the nearby playgrounds.
 If you want more details about the playgrounds I mention here, take a look at my Playground Guide HERE.

 301 S. Pine Street, Langhorne